 - If using a flax egg: mix together flax meal and water in a small bowl, stir well and set aside for at least 5 minutes.

-- Preheat your toaster oven to 350F and lightly grease your cookie sheet or line with a toaster oven silpat.
+Preheat your toaster oven to 350F and lightly grease your cookie sheet or line with a small silicone baking mat.